mancusolab/perturbvi/README.rst

     :target: https://github.com/pypa/hatch

 ======
-SusieGuy
+perturbVI
 ======
-``susieguy`` is a Python library to compute p-values of scores computed under exponential family models using saddlepoint approximation of the sampling distribution.
+``perturbvi`` is a Python library to compute p-values of scores computed under exponential family models using saddlepoint approximation of the sampling distribution.